LLM-Evaluation-s-Always-Fatiguing/leaf-playground/README.md

 ```

 ### Install from source
-To install **leaf-playground** from the source, you need to clone the project by using `git clone`, then in the `leaf-playground` directory, run:
+To install **leaf-playground** from the source, you need to clone the project by using `git clone`, then in your local `leaf-playground` directory, run:
 ```shell
 pip install .
 ```